-- Segregation maps Here is a set of detailed maps showing residential locations for Blacks, Chinese, Filipinos, Japanese, Jews, Hispanics, and Native Americans in Seattle from 1920-2000.
-Follow the link above to the full set of 27 maps.
+- Segregation maps: Here is a set of detailed maps showing residential locations for Blacks, Chinese, Filipinos, Japanese, Jews, Hispanics, Native Americans, and Whites in Seattle from 1920-2010.
+Follow the link above to view more than 70 demographic maps.

 Until 1968, racial restrictive covenants prevented certain racial minorities from purchasing homes in specific King County neighborhoods, segregating Seattle and shaping its racial demography.
 This essay details the history of racial restrictive covenants in different King County neighborhoods, charting both the legal and social enforcement of racial covenants and the struggles to prohibit them.

 The Seattle School Boycott of 1966 by Brooke Clark

 “What do we want?
 Integration.
 When do we want it?
 Now!”
 This familiar chant from the civil rights movement reflected the desires of Seattle parents of school age children in 1966.
 That year, for two days, K-12 students poured out of Seattle ’s public schools and attended “freedom schools” to protest racial segregation in the Seattleschool system.
 This essay tells the story of that boycott—from its origins to its effect on Seattle’s students and politicians.

 Combatting Anti-Semitism at the Laurelhurst Beach Club by Anne Levine

 The Seattle chapter of Anti-Defamation League of the B’nai B’rith was founded in 1913.
 In the 1950s it won a signal victory against the Laurelhurst Beach Club that systematically denied membership to Jewish residents of the Laurelhurst neighborhood.
 This essay tells the story of the twenty-year-long campaign.